AlexMercedCoder/tutorialblog/content/blog/2021/1/understandingdeployment/index.md

 Let's break down this url

-- **http://** This is the protocol being used to make a connection to the eventual web server. http/https protocol makes a one way connection to the server to send the request when the server processes the request and generates a response will open a new connection to send it back.
-Think of this like two pen pals mailing each other letters back and forth. ws/wss protocol are web sockets where an open connection is made between two points and each side listens for the event from the other.
+- **http://** This is the protocol being used to make a connection to the eventual web server.
+HTTP/HTTPS protocol makes a one-way connection to the server to send the request when the server processes the request and generates a response will open a new connection to send it back.
+Think of this as two pen pals mailing each other letters back and forth. ws/wss protocol are web sockets where an open connection is made between two points and each side listens for the event from the other.
 Imagine a volleyball game where the players on both sides are alert cause the ball can be volleyed over to their side at any moment. http/ws traffic is no encrypted by SSL and is by default directed to IP Port 80 on the destination server while https/wss traffic is secured by SSL and directed to port 443.

   - IP Ports are places where internet requests can be received, imagine them like the different piers in a seaport and the boats docking the piers being internet requests.
 Servers can listen to requests on port numbers up to 65535 (not that you'd ever want that many servers running on one computer).